- Download our Jakarta Schools Guide

 Jakarta is a city going through a lot of growing pains.
 The infrastructure has not been able to keep up with the huge growth spurt it has experienced in the last few years and this is evident in the quality of the construction of the different systems, from highways to sewerage.

 Traffic is one of the biggest challenges and sources of frustration for many expats in Jakarta.
-The lack of clean sidewalks and the bad air quality do not allow for alternate modes of transport and using public transport with children is not recommended.
+The lack of clean sidewalks and the poor air quality do not allow for alternate modes of transport and using public transport with children is not recommended.
 Taking a stroller out for a walk is difficult unless it is done at the mall.